komar41/vigma/notebooks/README.md

 The python API for **eMoGis** is designed to facilitate a variety of tasks related to motion/gait data.
 The main functionalities are grouped into the following categories:

 - [**Format Conversion**](#format-conversion): Convert motion capture files from various formats (TRC, MAT, C3D) to CSV files for easier handling and analysis.
-- [**Feature Extraction**](#feature-extraction): Extract meaningful features from the motion capture data, such as joint angles, step parameters, and more.
+- [**Feature Extraction**](#feature-extraction): Extract meaningful features from the motion capture data to joint angles, spatiotemporal parameters, step times, and more.
 - [**Data Processing**](#data-processing): Impute missing data, normalize data to specific gait cycles, and filter data to remove noise.
 - [**Utility Functions**](#utility-functions): Plot data for visualization, load data into user interfaces, and organize data for analysis.